Amberdong27/2024SDD-Amber.D-Grow/README.md

 - Switching Graphics
 - 5 min Break Times
 - Pausing, unpausing and end early functions
-- Has Notification for when the countdown finishes, pause or unpauses
+- Notifications for when the countdown finishes, pause or unpauses

 ### Study Planner
 - Allows user to add task and save thems until user deletes them